 The hoarfrost and giant ice crystals on the ceiling grow from water vapor present in the cave.
-Their formation requires a unique environment like that present in the ice cave.
+Their formation requires a unique environment like that present in glacier caves like this.
 There is a large temperature gradient between the floor of the cave and the ice that drives convection that allows for the deposition of ice from supercooled water vapor on the cold surface of the glacier ice.
-The photo above shows an area full of skeletal growth patterns with much branching.
-The picture below shows these crystals up close.